 The freezer paper pattern is now temporarily adhered to the fabric and you can now cut around the pattern without it shifting.
 With this technique, I don’t need to make any markings directly on the fabric.
 Make sure to align pieces on a fold if the pattern says (like the “placket piece” above).
 I like to use a rotary cutter and ruler to cut fabric quickly and accurately.

 Do you have any tips or tricks for transferring a sewing pattern?
-If freezer paper is not readily available where you live (I know it can be hard to come by in the U.K.), check out these online shops and buy the largest roll you can find.
-You can also use freezer paper to make custom painted tees and paper-pieced quilt blocks.
+If freezer paper is not readily available where you live (I know it can be hard to come by in the U.K.), check out Amazon and buy the largest roll you can find.
+You can also use freezer paper to make custom-painted tees and paper-pieced quilt blocks.